zero-to-mastery/breads-client/CONTRIBUTING.md

   - Be specific!
   - Give sample code if you can.
 - What you expected would happen
-- What actually happens
+- What actually happened
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work) People love thorough bug reports.
+- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+People love thorough bug reports.
 I'm not even kidding.

 ## Use a Consistent Coding Style
 Observe the coding style of the project and add your code also in the same style.
 Don't make major changes (Like changing the complete folder structure)

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its Creative Commons Attribution 4.0 International License